John Steenhuisen: Minister of Agriculture: 2024–2026

 Steenhuisen was appointed as the Minister of Agriculture in Ramaphosa's cabinet on 3 July 2024, as part of the coalition government.
 The DA received 6 out of 32 cabinet posts in the new government.
 In his maiden speech as Minister delivered on 16 July, Steenhuisen promised to modernize the farming sector, which included introducing a track-and-trace system for livestock.
 He also said he would continue projects started before the election and focus on sustainability for rural areas and food security.
-Additionally, Steenhuisen said he would try to settle South Africa's citrus dispute with the European Union and maintain South Africa’s part in the United States' African Growth and Opportunity Act.
+Additionally, Steenhuisen said he would try to settle South Africa's citrus dispute with the European Union and maintain South Africa's part in the United States' African Growth and Opportunity Act.

 In May 2025, Steenhuisen was a member of Ramaphosa's delegation to the White House, where he met with United States president Donald Trump to dispel the conspiracy theory of a white genocide in South Africa.
-After Trump played footage of opposition leader Julius Malema singing Kill The Boer, Steenhuisen told Trump that Malema's party was not part of the coalition government, and that the reason the DA joined the ANC in forming a coalition government was to prevent the Economic Freedom Fighters and uMkhonto weSizwe from entering national government.
+After Trump played footage of opposition leader Julius Malema singing the controversial Kill The Boer anti-apartheid song, Steenhuisen told Trump that Malema's party was not part of the coalition government, and that the reason the DA joined the ANC in forming a coalition government was to prevent the Economic Freedom Fighters and uMkhonto weSizwe from entering national government.

-President Ramaphosa sacked DA member Andrew Whitfield as Deputy Minister of Trade and Industry on 26 June 2025, the official reason being an unauthorized trip to Washington D.C. for which Whitfield never received permission.
-Steenhuisen claimed that Whitfield was “fired for fighting corruption, not committing corruption”, and warned that “if this isn’t corrected it will go down as the biggest mistake in South Africa’s political history.”
-Steenhuisen issued an ultimatum to Ramaphosa, pressing him to fire several ANC cabinet ministers and deputy ministers accused of corruption.
+President Ramaphosa sacked DA member Andrew Whitfield as Deputy Minister of Trade and Industry on 26 June 2025, the official reason being an unauthorised trip to Washington D.C. for which Whitfield never received permission.
+Steenhuisen claimed that Whitfield was "fired for fighting corruption, not committing corruption", and warned that "if this isn't corrected it will go down as the biggest mistake in South Africa’s political history."
+Steenhuisen issued a 48-hour ultimatum to Ramaphosa, pressing him to fire several ANC cabinet ministers and deputy ministers accused of corruption.
+After the 48 hours lapsed and Ramaphosa did not remove the corruption accused cabinet members, Steenhuisen announced during a press conference on 28 June that the DA would not be participating in the government's National Dialogue Initiative, which he called a "waste of time and money."